codeinaire/noMeatMayApp/notes.md

 Other
 - [OAuth](https://oauth.net/code/)- OAuth allows notifying a resource provider (e.g. Facebook) that the resource owner (e.g. you) grants permission to a third-party (e.g. a Facebook Application) access to their information (e.g. the list of your friends).
+- [graphql-auth](https://www.npmjs.com/package/graphql-auth) - a middleware for auth that can be used with other auth middleware like passport.
+Not something I wanted to use because it wasn't that clear to me as to how I would integrate Passport and I think I would've needed to install other modules.
+Code for it [here](https://github.com/kkemple/graphql-auth-examples)
+- [Scaphold Auth](https://scaphold.io/community/blog/authentication-in-graphql/) - an article about a top level view of authentication and an example of such using a graphql framework.

+### Authentication workflow

+Client
+1) Client - `/signin` page with `<form>username & password</form>`
+2) Client - submit > `mutation signInUser(username & password)` > node server
+Server
+3) Server -
+  - REST - `POST /signin` route
+  - GraphQL - `signIn` field
+4) Pre-configured passport strategy - this has been defined before `const app = express()` & is called from within the field or route
+  - REST - defined in MW file, but can be separated out.
+  - GraphQl - defined in the resolve function
+  - Returns `done(null, user)`.
+5) Passport.authenticate - the callback function is initiated (does that mean it returns a promise?).
+The user object isn't attached to the req object at this point.
+6) Serialization - `passport.serializeUser()` callback is initiated and the User Id is save here - this can come from the MongoDB ObjectID.
+It's saved in the session store in MongoDB.
+  - REST - defined in MW file, but can be separated out.
+  - GraphQl - defined in the resolve file.
+7) Login - `req.login()` callback is initiased and the session for this user and can be accessed on the req object.
+This is when something is returned.
+A message perhaps.

+### Authentication with Passport

+I found [this](https://github.com/jessedvrs/graphql-passport-example) great Node.js example of using GraphQL and Passport.js.
+I'm very relieved that I found this otherwise I think I would've used a GraphQL framework instead of the base GraphQL or I could've eventually figured it out with a lot of frustrating trial and error.
+This example is exactly what I was looking for.
+I'm learning a lot from it already by just looking at the code.
+I'm going to have to refactor my server code significantly.
+The author has broken out a bunch of the middlewares into different files and also the graphQL parts into different files.
+This make everything so much clearer and easier to understand.
+I only broke out the resolvers, but I can also break out the schema as well into queries and types.
+I can break that out into queries, mutations, and types.

+He was calling the entire folder contents itself into a module.
+I'm curious about this.
+I wonder if this is a pattern for building frameworks?
+When doing this he put this `export { default as CakeType } from './CakeType';` into an `index.js` file.

 ## DATABASE - MONGODB